 02 of 05

-Sun Conures are very loud.
+Sun Conures are Loud.

 One thing that potential Sun Conure owners should realize is that these birds are extremely loud, and are not a good choice for those who live in apartments.
 They possess an ear piercing scream that they will emit throughout the day, more notably at sunrise and sunset.
 Their contact call can carry for miles and helps them locate each other in the wild while out foraging for food during the day.
 In captivity, however, this level of noise can cause problems for those who live in close proximity to their neighbors.